The ACM group focuses on the design and demonstration of new heterogeneous catalysts and reactor engineering concepts

 We follow a holistic approach (see figure above), where understanding the most relevant physical and chemical phenomena at the reactor, catalyst and active site levels along with the development of structure-function correlations play a pivotal role.
 We use state of the art -operando- characterization techniques in combination with advanced synthetic tools and rigorous –high throughput- catalyst testing and reaction engineering concepts to achieve function control over several length scales in catalyst and reactor design.

-Dr. Abhay Dokania successfully defended his PhD thesis on February 17.
+Dr. Il Son Khan successfully defended his Ph.D. thesis on July 24.
 Congratulations on your accomplishment!